-Prerequisites for students seeking class credit
+Prerequisites for students seeking class credit.

-All enrolled University of Kentucky current students (both undergraduate and graduate) are eligible to register for the course, however faculty/instructor pre-approval is required Because of Bootcamp's demanding time commitment outside of regular classes, freshmen typically are not admitted into the program, unless they receive the prior approval of their academic advisor and the faculty advisor for the Bootcamp.
+All enrolled University of Kentucky current students (both undergraduate and graduate) are eligible to register for the course, however faculty/instructor pre-approval is required Because of Bootcamp's demanding time commitment outside of regular classes, freshmen typically are not admitted into the program, unless they receive the prior approval of the Instructor for the Bootcamp session.
+Also, students from outside of the Gatton College or taking the Bootcamp to fulfill their iNET requirements, must sign up for EXP 396 and work with the Stuckert Center to enroll in the Bootcamp for academic credit.